• Skip to main content

 There’s plenty of winter weather to be had in the Bitterroot, including annual temperatures well below zero, but it’s normally short lived by Montana standards.

-While we won’t be planting bananas anytime soon, we do look forward to the long growing season that begins early each summer in the Banana Belt.
+While we won’t be planting bananas anytime soon, we do look forward to the long growing season that begins early each summer in the Banana Belt of Montana.

 Bitterroot Valley Lodging